 MISN is a grassroots group of unpaid activists that operates on a teeny budget.
 Our funding comes entirely from individual supporters and a few amazing unions and NGOs.
-We don’t and have never received government or corporate funding of any kind.
+We don’t, have never, and will never receive government or corporate funding of any kind.

 If you’d like to support our work or give to our Impacted Community Fund (see below for more details), keep scrolling to the bottom of the page to find out how.

 If you’re based in Canada and want to give a one-time donation, you can send an e-transfer to [email protected].
 If you have a preference about which of our two funds (see above) you’d like your money to go to, please write either “General Fund” or “Impacted Community Fund” in the message of your etransfer.